 Essentially, Adams and his team curate collectively, holding long ongoing conversations around ideas and then synthesizing them into an aligned perspective.
 This alignment then allows MVIFI to translate that perspective into action for its clients.

 In an age of constant change and disruption, where volatility is the new norm, corporate leaders will have to adopt the same wide-open, multi-disciplinary approach as curators.
-They can no longer be the manager of the day or even
+They can no longer be the manager of the day or even the quarter.

 They must proactively discover new perspective and make connections across a wide range of information and analysis.
 They need to create a better understanding of the changing world, share and synthesize new insights and ideas, and help their organization adapt its thinking and unlock new possibilities.